Cable Making Bench

 The Bench is comprised of an MDF base holding two 830 tie-point Solderless Breadboards.
 As an afterthought, I placed some masking tape in front and marked off 1 inch points to judge cable length.This worked well and I recommend you do the same.

 Low cost MDF (Medium Density Fiberboard) is available at places like Lowe's and Home Depot.
 Its sold in 2x2 feet and above sizes.
 Its very flat and uniform.
 It works great for Micro projects but is susceptible to water damage.
 I get mine cut for me when purchasing.
-So its wise to know what sizes you need for ahead of time
+So its wise to know what sizes you need in advance.

-Shown next is a Layout Diagram showing Platform and Component dimensions.
+Shown next is a Layout Diagram of Platform and Component dimensions.

 Let's follow that with another diagram showing Component locations in X-Y (Inches).